Global-Science-Technology-Inc/rpmbuild-action/README.md

 ## Usage

 ### Pre-requisites

 Create a workflow `.yml` file in your repositories `.github/workflows` directory.
 An [example workflow](#example-workflow---build-rpm) is available below.
 For more information, reference the GitHub Help Documentation for [Creating a workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).

 **Note:** You need to have a spec file in order to build RPM.

 ### Inputs

-- `spec_file`: The path to the spec file in your repo. [**required**]
+- `spec_file`: The path to the spec file in your repository. [**required**]

 ### Outputs